 Visit the Late Registration page for detailed instructions for completing and submitting a petition request for a late change of registration.

 Students who are academically suspended are denied all privileges of the institution and any organization in any way connected to it until they are reinstated to the university.
 Therefore, suspended students may not petition the ARC.

-Students whose reason to seek an exception to a regulation is solely to alleviate a financial situation may wish to contact the OSU Business Affairs, 541-737-3775.
+Students who seek an exception to a regulation solely to alleviate a financial situation may wish to contact the OSU Business Affairs, 541-737-3775.
 Academic petitions are not approved to resolve financial concerns.

 Requests for reinstatement by exception are reviewed by the Academic Standing Committee.
 Students requesting reinstatement by exception must present all required materials to the Office of the Registrar by the stated filing deadline for the ASC meeting during which their request will be reviewed.